cortes-gerardo/categorizer/README.md

 # Categorizer API

 ## Purpose
+This is a demo spring-boot demo project.

 It classifies items into categories and store them in an in-memory DB.
-The data is a list of category sub-category
+The data is a list of category subcategory pairs.

 |Category   |Subcategory|
 |--------   |-----------|